 Testing Protocols#

-Acting as a network client and interacting with network servers using generated inputs
+act as a network client and interact with network servers; and

-Acting as a network server and interacting with network clients using generated inputs.
+act as a network server and interact with network clients.

 Interacting with an SMTP server#

-The Simple Mail Transfer Protocol (SMTP) is, as the name suggests, a simple protocol through which mail clients can connect to a server to send mail to recipients.
+The Simple Mail Transfer Protocol (SMTP, RFC 821) is a protocol through which mail clients can connect to a server to send mail to recipients.

 A typical interaction with an SMTP server smtp.example.com, sending a mail from bob@example.org to alice@example.com, is illustrated below: